 Advance Directives are documents to direct medical care when a patient is unable to communicate their own wishes due to a medical condition.
 In Ohio, do not resuscitate orders, living wills, organ donation and durable powers of attorney are advance directives that are authorized by state law.

-Ohio Advance Directives Week
+Ohio Living Wills and Advance Directives Week

-Living Wills & Advance Directives Week is an initiative to encourage patients to express their health care treatment preferences for end of life care and for providers and facilities to respect those wishes, whatever they may be.
+Advance Directives Week is an initiative to encourage patients to express their wishes regarding health care and for providers and facilities to respect those wishes, whatever they may be.

 Governor John Kasich signed a proclamation declaring the week of Oct.
 11 as Ohio's Living Wills and Advance Directives Week (image to the left).

 New Ohio Advance Directives: Changes You Need To Know - this Midwest Care Alliance webinar explains the value of the new Ohio Advance Directives and addresses questions from a health care professional’s perspective.
 The link includes a recording of the webinar, a copy of the PowerPoint presentation and FAQ sheet.